|Attendance||Apply||Year of entry|

 Here are some of the modules available for you to choose from.
 The choice does vary from year to year.

 This module considers how organisations can grow and compete successfully.
 You will develop an understanding of the environment and industry in which organisations operate and an appreciation of how organisations use internal resources and competences for competitive advantage.
-The module examines the role of stakeholders and culture in an organisation, and the options an organisation has for its growth and development.
-The module includes an individual capstone project giving you the opportunity to consolidate your learning and experience from across your programmes.
+This module examines the role of stakeholders and culture in an organisation, and the options an organisation has for its growth and development.
+The module includes an individual capstone project giving you the opportunity to consolidate your learning and experience from across the programme.

-This module introduces you to the management of strategy in organisations, highlighting the important role of information technology (IT).
-Models from strategic management literature are applied within practical settings to relate theory to practice.
-You are provided with an opportunity to develop your management skills by undertaking a live project for an external client.
+This module introduces students to the management of strategy in organisations, highlighting the important role of information technology (IT).
+Models from the strategic management literature are applied within practical settings in order to relate theory to practice.
+Students are provided with an opportunity to develop their management skills by undertaking a live project for an external client.
 This activity emphasises the importance of blending business, people and technology issues when analysing problem situations in a business context.

 International Business Operations is designed to develop students' ability to assess international business environment and evaluate opportunities and risks in international market places.
 This module will help students develop decision making skills in the structuring of strategic and tactical options for international companies.
 Classes will be delivered by the combination of lecture and students' presentations.
 This module will include the following topics: global market environment, international market entry modes, global operations, international trade, culture and international human resource management, international marketing international finance, and business ethics and corporate social responsibility.